Branko Karačić: Managerial career

 When he took over Šibenik in the 2009–10 season, he managed to put down the best result in the club's history finishing on the 4th place in domestic competition and playing the final of the Croatian Cup against Hajduk Split.
 They qualified for the UEFA Europa League, where they successfully passed the 1st round of qualifications.
 They then played against Cyprian powerhouse Anorthosis Famagusta FC.

-In 2011 he became the head coach of Široki Brijeg in the Bosnian Premier League.
+In 2011, Karačić became the manager of Široki Brijeg in the Bosnian Premier League.
 There, he also reached the final of the Bosnian Cup and finished as runner-ups in the competition.
-In the 2013–14 season he achieved his best result yet as a manager, when he won Bosnian Premier League with Zrinjski Mostar, although they were considered underdogs throughout the whole season.
-They earned the right to play in the UEFA Champions League where they played against NK Maribor.
-At the end of year 2014, Karačić was sacked.
+In the 2013–14 season, he achieved his best result yet as a manager, when he won Bosnian Premier League with Zrinjski Mostar, although they were considered underdogs throughout the whole season.
+They earned the right to play in the UEFA Champions League where they played against Maribor.
+In December 2014, Karačić was sacked.

-During the 2015–16 season he managed NK Vitez, and during late 2016 he managed NK Široki Brijeg.
+During the 2015–16 season, Karačić managed Vitez, and during late 2016 he managed Široki Brijeg.

-On 4 October 2017 he was named as the head coach of Vitez for the second time.

 In October 2018, Karačić became the new manager of Varaždin.
 On 18 May 2019, he got Varaždin promoted to the Prva HNL after the club beat Šibenik 3–1 at home.
-On 17 June 2019, with the expulsion of his contract, the cooperation between Karačić and Varaždin fell and thus he left the club.
-He left Sesvete in December 2021 after leading them in only 12 matches since he replaced Dino Babić in August that year.
+In June 2019, Karačić left the club.
+He left Sesvete in December 2021 after leading them in only 12 matches.

+On 23 March 2023, Karačić returned to the Bosnian Premier League, becoming the new manager of Posušje.
+He finished the season with the side in 10th place, managing to avoid relegation.
+Following the end of the season, Karačić extended his contract with Posušje until June 2024.
+He was sacked as manager by the club on 30 December 2023.

 Style of managing

-Karačić as a coach is well known for his tactical knowledge, iron discipline and an attacking style of playing.
-He is fond of giving young talented players a chance and promoted a whole bunch of high quality Croatian players in his teams - Ognjen Vukojević, Danijel Pranjić, Arijan Ademi, Ermin Zec, Marko Babić and Antonio Franja.
+Karačić as a manager is well known for his tactical knowledge, iron discipline and an attacking style of playing.
+He is fond of giving young talented players a chance and promoted a number of high quality players in his teams - Ognjen Vukojević, Danijel Pranjić, Arijan Ademi, Ermin Zec, Marko Babić and Antonio Franja.